emsifa/evo/README.md

 You can use `ArrayOf::SKIP_ITEM`, `ArrayOf::NULL_ITEM`, `ArrayOf::KEEP_AS_IS` as second parameter of `ArrayOf` attribute.

-For example, if you change your property definition to this:
+For example, if you change the property in example above like this:

 ```php
 #[ArrayOf('int', ArrayOf::SKIP_ITEM)]
 public array $numbers;
 ```

-If you inject it with value:
+And if you inject it with value:

 ```php
 [1, "2", "lorem-ipsum", "4.2", "5"]
 ```

-It will give you result:
+It will give you this result:

 ```php
 [1, 2, 4, 5]
 ```

-If you change second parameter to `ArrayOf::NULL_ITEM`, it would give you result below:
+If you change second parameter to `ArrayOf::NULL_ITEM`, it would give you the result below:

 ```php
 [1, 2, null, 4, 5]